HIG’s Investment Policy Committee: A Close-Up of Our Long View

 One of the things that differentiates Hill Investment Group (HIG) is the simple, transparent philosophy behind our investment strategy.
 As we like to remind clients, the data and evidence tell us that one of the best ways to pursue long-term financial goals is to essentially own the world and, of course, take the long view with our ownership – relying on the expected long-term gains of global capitalism to deliver growth.

 This philosophy does NOT mean our portfolios operate on auto-pilot.
 In fact, we’re regularly reviewing the latest academic research and innovations in financial products to evaluate available options.
-Like other aspects of our investment process, we tackle this job through a rigorous, disciplined approach guided by our internal Investment Policy Committee (IPC), comprised of me (Henry Bragg), Rick Hill, John Reagan and Nell Schiffer.
+Like other aspects of our investment process, we tackle this job through a rigorous, disciplined approach guided by our internal Investment Policy Committee (IPC), comprised of me (John Reagan), Rick Hill and Nell Schiffer.

 Our IPC assesses the ongoing performance of our current holdings and occasionally adds new investment opportunities when they make sense within our evidence-based infrastructure.
 (Remember, as fiduciaries by choice and design, it’s our legal duty to make decisions that are in our clients’ best financial interests.)
 In addition, it may be even more important for us to assess and reject countless supposedly “new and improved” offerings when closer analysis reveals them as pointless distractions to our Take the Long View® strategies.